- FAQ Langzeit

 No, preliminary grades are not relevant for the exam.

 What is the deadline to register for the 2014 vocational school exam and where will it take place?

 In the Canton of Zurich, the registration deadline is March 1, 2014, and the exam will take place on Wednesday, March 13, 2014.

 In the Canton of Aargau, the exam will take place on June 21, 2014, and the registration deadline depends on the respective school.

-Courses for the preparation for the long-term high school.
-Successful exam preparation for primary school students from 6th grade upwards into the Long-Track Gymnasium.
+Courses for the preparation for the long-term gymnasium.
+Successful exam preparation for primary school students from 6th grade upwards into the Long-Track gymnasium.

 Gymnasium preparation for 5th year primary students.
 In our courses, your child will learn how to understand and interpret texts, build vocabulary, improve math knowledge, improve essay-writing and much more.
 Your child will be fully prepared for the 2021 entrance exam.

 Gymnasium preparation courses from 1st grade secondary school.
 In these learning courses your child will learn how to understand and interpret age-appropriate texts, build vocabulary, essay teaching, math 1st sec., sentence tasks 1st sec.

 Intensive courses and holiday courses so pupils can prepare for the gymnasium entrance exam.
 Check out our list of holiday and intensive courses focused on the gymnasium examination.